About Paphlagonia

 Here are some notable historical places of Paphlagonia:

-Amastris: Amastris, near the modern town of Amasra, was an important ancient city founded by Queen Amastris.
+Amastris: Amastris, near the modern town of Amasra, was an important ancient city founded by the queen Amastris.
 While its ruins are not extensively preserved, there are remnants of ancient walls, an acropolis, and some Roman structures.

 Gerze: Gerze, in Sinop Province, is home to the ruins of ancient Heraclea Pontica, a major city of the Pontus Kingdom.
 The site features remnants of ancient walls, a theater, a stadium, and other structures.